 Let’s say I send out the magazine on January 15th, well in February I’m sending out a letter to follow up about the magazine that I sent out in January.
 The other piece of the puzzle is I give out free ad space in my magazine to my CPA and financial planner because they give me referrals.
 Not only that but this will give them more business and help out other people who may be looking for a CPA or financial planner.

 Everyone at TNC helped collaborate with me to make my direct mail piece better and give me feedback on what needs to be better.
-You have to creatively think on how you’re going to convert these leads.
+You have to creatively think about how you’re going to convert these leads.
 As far as The Neighborhood Connections goes it’s one of my best platforms because it’s so consistent from month to month.”

-For his past clients he’s created a 24 touch point system.
+For his past clients, he’s created a 24 touchpoint system.
 For instance, when tax season hits in April he’ll send out their HUD statement from their closing, so they can just hand that to their CPA.
 Patrick has many other touches like this that are outside of the box to provide his clients with more value.

-“There’s tens of thousands of other agents they can call, so this is why it’s important for me to provide the most value and work hard for them, so they come to me in the future.
+“There are tens of thousands of other agents they can call, so this is why it’s important for me to provide the most value and work hard for them, so they come to me in the future.

-87% of agents are out of the business in two years because they don’t think of their clients as a lifetime client.
+87% of agents are out of the business in two years because they don’t think of their clients as lifetime clients.
 When I first got in the business in early 2015 I worked 7 days a week in real estate, then I sold my first house in late July and my first paycheck was $1,600.
-Then from July to December I closed $5,000,000 worth of real estate.
+Then from July to December, I closed $5,000,000 worth of real estate.
 It took 7 – 12 months for the hard work to kick in, but then I got to stop working my part-time valet job.”

 Patrick’s Direct Mail Magazine